Michal ann carley

 While Frank Lewis has always been a practicing artist, he also has served in many roles as an arts professional over his long career: museum educator at the Art Institute of Chicago and Wriston Art Museum Director at Lawrence University; as an art critic for national magazines and the Milwaukee Journal Sentinel newspaper and as Editor in Chief of Metalsmith Magazine; and has been a professor of art history at the School of the Art Institute of Chicago, UWM Milwaukee, Lawrence University, and is now positioned in Arts Administration at the O’Neill School at Indiana University.
 Throughout, Frank has created art in mixed mediums, employing oil painting, photography, computer graphics, and sculptures in wood, glass, and metal.

-After relocating to Bloomington, the couple designed and built Luna Song Design where they maintain steel forging and fabrication, glass, woodworking, and teaching studios.
+After relocating to Bloomington, the couple designed and built Luna Song Design where they maintain glass, woodworking, painting and collage and teaching studios.